Retail Waste Management 🛒 – Tips For Waste And Recycling For Shops

 A retail store can aim to recycle the vast majority of waste produced.
-It can also hit 80-90% recycling.
+It can also hit 80-90 per cent recycling.

-If you have large amounts of cardboard waste, recycling can even provide rebates at large-enough quantities.
+If you have large amounts of cardboard waste, recycling can even provide rebates in large-enough quantities.
 Check out our blog on baler and compactor options here.

-At Waster, we encourage companies to also use their recycling performance for marketing purposes and especially in retail waste management where customers have lots of choice on where they spend their dollars!
+At Waster, we encourage companies to also use their recycling performance for marketing purposes and especially in retail waste management where customers have lots of choices on where they spend their dollars!

 Check out our blog on waste management fees.